mattrasto/phase/README.md

 ## Contributing

-If you think a feature is missing, have a suggestion, or find a bug, *please* make an issue!
+If you think a feature is missing, have a suggestion, or find a bug, we'd love to know!
+Please make an issue so we can start working on it ASAP.

-I'm glad to accept any improvements, especially if they reference a specific issue.
+We're glad to accept any improvements, especially if they reference a specific issue.

-If you'd like to get involved on a more active level, I'd love to chat at matthewrastovac@gmail.com
+If you'd like to get involved on a more active level, I'd love to chat at mattrasto@gmail.com